Towards a Culture of Belonging

 • Peer Reviewer, Athanor, vol. XLI, Florida State University (FSU), Art History Department, Summer-Fall 2024/2025

-• Graduate Assistant for the Re-development of the Museum and Cultural Heritage Program, Florida State University (FSU), Art History Department, Summer 2024
+• Graduate Assistant, Museum and Cultural Heritage Program, Florida State University (FSU), Art History Department, Summer 2024

-• Member of the Anti-Racist and Equality Committee, Florida State University (FSU), Art History Department, 2021
+• Graduate Assistant, Museum and Cultural Heritage Program, Florida State University (FSU), Art History Department, Summer 2024

 CONFERENCES